italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

   - **Where to look:** `programIds` tells the API which DEXs (like Raydium or Orca) to check.
 If set to `null`, it looks everywhere Vybe supports.
   - **How far back to look:** `timeRangeHours` (e.g., 24 hours) sets the time period, like saying, “Show me trades from the last day.”
   - **How many trades to show:** `limitPerProgram` (e.g., 10) limits the number of trades to avoid getting too much data at once.
-- **For a Layperson:** Imagine telling the librarian, “I want to know about apple-orange trades from the past day, and I only want to see the 10 most recent ones.
+- **Simple Explaination:** Imagine telling the librarian, “I want to know about apple-orange trades from the past day, and I only want to see the 10 most recent ones.
 Check all the markets you know about.”

 ### 3. **Sending the Request to Vybe API**
 The code sends the request to the Vybe API: